 - In late December 2008, the Pound hit an all-time low of €1.02.

-- From 2013-2015, the Euro was under attack as debt problems emerged with the ‘PIGS’ (Portugal, Greece, Spain & Italy).
+- From 2013-2015, the Euro fell heavily as debt problems emerged with the ‘PIGS’ (Portugal, Greece, Spain & Italy).
 The future viability of the EU was questioned.

 - On the day of the 'shock' result in June 2016, the Pound suffered its biggest ever one-day fall against the Euro of 6.02%.

-- Since the Brexit vote, the Pound had been clawing its way back up against the Euro (until Coronavirus).
+- Since the Brexit vote, the Pound had been clawing its way back up against the Euro (until Coronavirus triggered another sell-off).

 Can you trust Pound to Euro forecasts?
 (Hint: No)